meltingice/CamanJS/README.md

 <h1>Testing</h1>
 CamanJS has both QUnit unit testing and a custom benchmarking page to monitor render times on a per-filter basis.
 Simply open test/index.html for the QUnit tests, and test/benchmark.html for the benchmarking tests.

-If you add a filter, please edit test/benchmark/benchmark.js and add your filter (with appropriate args) to the list at the top of the file.

 <h1>Project To-do</h1>
 * Implement a way to specify canvas elements by class instead of id, and apply effects to all found canvases.